kiba/Writings/fac/chp27_dwarven_affair.md

 "Aren't you at the least curious?"

-"I am more interested in getting out of this place alive."
+"I can be curious once we settle this world."

 A dwarf suddenly streaked naked down the street, foaming at the mouth, chased by armored dwarves.